-Whether or not an individual responds to oral iron supplementation could be a predictor of symptom improvement for sleep movement
+Whether or not an individual responds to oral iron supplementation could be a predictor of symptom improvement for sleep movement disorders.

 A team of investigators, led by Lourdes M. DelRosso, MD University of Washington, identified children who respond to oral iron supplementation as evidenced by increased ferritin levels and factors that correlate with improvement in ferritin levels in those who respond.